-Join Barron Stone for an in-depth discussion in this video Cook with functions, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Cook with functions, part of Programming Foundations: Real-World Examples.

 - One of the first things that everybody is taught when learning to program is how to create a function.
 The syntax for functions may vary from language to language but the general concept is always the same.
 A function is a routine or procedure that may or may not take some input values, it performs some sort of processing and then possibly returns an output value.
 Every programming course will teach you how to create functions in that specific language but what often gets overlooked is the question of why should you create a function and when should you or should you not turn a specific process into a function.

 The short answer is function should be created for commonly used routines.
 To demonstrate that concept, let's go to the kitchen and look at a routine I do every day.
 Good morning.
 Every day when I wake up, I like to cook myself a hearty breakfast to kick-start the day.
 There are a lot of steps involved in cooking that breakfast.
 I always make coffee, might scramble some eggs, make some toast, and, of course, I finally eat.
 Each of those steps in the breakfast-making process is comprised of many more smaller steps.
 For example, the process of making coffee involves measuring the coffee beans, grinding the coffee beans, putting the ground coffee beans into the filter, measuring the water, starting the coffee maker, and finally, pouring the coffee.